ak2906/Clique-Isp-program/README.md

     of another setand that no vertex of same set are connected to each other.

     In isp.py
-     The function isp first gets set 1 of vertices and pushes remaining vertices in set2.
+     The function isp first gets set1 of vertices(randomly) and pushes remaining vertices in set2.
-     It then checks if vertices of set 1 are connected to each other. if yes then failure occurs.
+     It then checks if vertices of set1 are connected to each other. if yes then failure occurs.
-     Else it checks if vertices of set 2 are connected to each other. if yes then failure occurs.
+     Else it checks if vertices of set2 are connected to each other. if yes then failure occurs.
-     Then it checks if each vertex of set 1 are connected to all vertices of set 2.if no then failure occurs.
+     Then it checks if each vertex of set1 are connected to all vertices of set 2.if no then failure occurs.
      After all these conditions are successfully checked then success occurs.
 ###     Input
        matrix=[[0,0,0,1,1,1],